 Testing Stats:

-Test Results: Kids tend to want two things: independence and playtime.
-The Moab Flight Low A/C hiking shoes from Merrell offer both for big kids who want to go hard outside without fussing over shoelaces.
-That must be why one 5-year-old tester proclaimed them her “new favorites.”
-The bungee lacing system (A/C stands for “alternative closure”) is easy for little fingers to manage, while providing a secure-enough fit that you don’t have to worry about your little one running out of her sneakers.
+Kids tend to want two things: independence and playtime.
+The Moab Speed 2 Low A/C waterproof hiking shoes from Merrell offer both for big kids who want to go hard outside without fussing over shoelaces.
+That must be why one 5-year-old tester proclaimed them her "new favorites."
+The bungee lacing system (A/C stands for "alternative closure") is easy for little fingers to manage while providing a secure-enough fit that you don't have to worry about your little one running out of her sneakers.

-Our kids are always jumping in puddles that spill over the top of shoes anyway, so we like that the Moab Flight Low A/Cs aren’t waterproof: Synthetic mesh uppers make them super breathable so you don’t hear a lot of whining about sweaty toes.
-Yet, they still keep dirt and grit out: “Our kid loves stopping in the middle of the trail to dump rocks from her shoes, but she doesn’t have any to worry about now,” says one Utah-based tester after a weekend trip to Capitol Reef National Park.
+Our kids are always jumping in puddles, so we like that the Moab Speed 2 Low A/Cs are waterproof, and they also keep dirt and grit out.
+"Our kid loves stopping in the middle of the trail to dump rocks from her shoes, but she doesn't have any to worry about now," says one Utah-based tester after a weekend trip to Capitol Reef National Park.

 The rubber outsole is plenty grippy for little legs running up sandstone and down muddy inclines.
 A synthetic toe cap adds bonus durability, but we’re still noticing a little fraying after two months of use.
 For kids’ shoes, though?
 We call that a win.
 Buy here.

-Bottom Line: The Merrell Moab Flight Low A/C hiking shoes are light and breathable enough for our littlest trampers, while providing plenty of support and traction for big play days on the trail.
+Bottom Line: The Merrell Moab Speed 2 Low A/C waterproof hiking shoes are light and breathable enough for our littlest trampers, while providing plenty of support and traction for big play days on the trail.

 Testing Stats: